John Lubbock, 1st Baron Avebury: Family

-He was buried in St Giles the Abbott Church, in Farnborough, London.
+He was buried in St Giles the Abbott Church, in Farnborough, Kent.
 Three years later, his remains were disinterred and placed in a family burial ground a few hundred yards from the church, along with the original stone Celtic cross marking his grave.
 In 1986, Bromley Council, unknown to the Lubbock family, moved the cross back to the main church graveyard.

 Books

 The following is a list of publications by Sir John Lubbock, arranged in chronological order by the dates of the first editions of each work.